crate/cratedb-guide/docs/start/modelling/timeseries.md

 With `column_policy = 'dynamic'`, ingest JSON payloads containing extra attributes—new columns are auto‑created and indexed.
 Perfect for capturing evolving sensor metadata.
-For column-level control, use `OBJECT(DYNAMIC)` to auto-create (and, by default, index) subcolumns, or `OBJECT(IGNORED)`to accept unknown keys without creating or indexing subcolumns.   &#x20;
+For column-level control, use `OBJECT(DYNAMIC)` to auto-create (and, by default, index) subcolumns, or `OBJECT(IGNORED)` to accept unknown keys without creating or indexing subcolumns.

 You can also store: